mofojed/deephaven-js-plugin-dashboard-object-viewer/README.md

-# Deephaven JavaScript Module Plugin Template
+# Deephaven Object Viewer JavaScript Plugin

-Use this Template to create a JavaScript Plugin.
-It is set up with TypeScript, React, ESLint, Prettier, sass, and image loader.
-Use this template as a starting point for creating new Deephaven JavaScript Module Plugins.
-Each JavaScript module may or may not include different plugin types, such as a `DashboardPlugin` or a `TablePlugin`.
+Use this plugin to view custom objects

 ## Initial Setup